adambartholomew/serverless-step-functions-local/README.md

 Although not neccessary, it's strongly recomended to add the folder with the downloaded step function executables to `.gitignore`.
 By default, this path is `./.step-functions-local`.

-The plugin binds to port 8083, this cannot be changed.
+If you decide to start the emulator automatically through `startStepFunctionsLocalApp: true` the plugin binds to port 8083, this cannot be changed.

 It also adds an environment variable for each created state machine that contains the ARN for it.
 These variables are prefixed by `OFFLINE_STEP_FUNCTIONS_ARN_`, so the ARN of a state machine named 'WaitMachine', for example could be fetched by reading `OFFLINE_STEP_FUNCTIONS_ARN_WaitMachine`.